Frequently Asked Questions (FAQ)

-A: Appointments are necessary to see a Nurse Practitioner.
-Walk-In Hours are available to see the Registered Nurse, but not the Nurse Practitioner.
+A: Appointments are available Monday thru Friday and can be made by calling (405) 208-5090.
+Walk-In Hours are available to see a provider Monday thru Friday as well.
 Appointments are the best way to ensure that you will be seen in a timely manner.

 Q: Will it cost anything?

 A: Students who have SHIP (Student Health Insurance Policy) do not have a copay and the deductible is waived for services provided by the UCO Health Center.

 Q: I have my parents' health insurance, will you file my visit with my insurance?

 A: Yes, if we are credentialed with that plan.
 Please call and verify that we take your insurance before your appointment.

 Q: I have the student health insurance.
 Will I still have to pay a fee for my visit?